Advanced Certificate Student Handbook

 Student Mediation is possible as a form of Conflict Resolution.
 The steps of Mediation are as follows:

-3. If the issue cannot be resolved it needs to be brought before the committee of mediation, i.e. the Disciplinary Committee.
+- If the issue cannot be resolved it should to be brought before the Disciplinary Committee.

-4. If the issue of mediation has academic implications also the Academic Dean needs to be involved in the process of mediation.
+- If the issue of mediation has academic implications, the Academic Dean should also be involved in the process of mediation.

 Changes to the Handbook